This is an automatic translation generated by artificial intelligence. May contain errors.

-In this guide, we will describe the process we followed to install Linux (as the only operating system) on the office computer.
+This guide describes the process we followed to install Linux (as the only operating system) on the office computer.

 -